opalmedapps/opal-db-management/README.md

     openssl verify -CAfile ca.pem ca.pem
     ```

+### Configuring the use of SSL/TLS

+To enable SSL/TLS in MariaDB and all application containers:

-5. In the `.env` file, set `USE_SSL=1` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file (`/certs/ca.pem`).
+1. In the `.env` file, set `USE_SSL=1` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file (e.g., `/certs/ca.pem`).

+2. Finally, copy the docker compose SSL override file so that it automatically applies when running compose commands:

+    ```shell
+    cp docker-compose.ssl.yml docker-compose.override.yml
+    ```

+    You can verify that it is applied by running `docker compose config`.

-6. Finally, uncomment two lines in your docker-compose.yml: In the `adminer` section uncomment the `./config/adminer-login-ssl.php` volume specification which will enable adminer to connect over SSL.
-Also uncomment the `./config/ssl.cnf` volume specification in the `db` section to enable the server-side SSL settings.
-[Windows users may have to re-save the `ssl.cnf` as 'read-only'](https://stackoverflow.com/a/51854668) for docker to actually use the configs listed there.
+    **Note:** [Windows users may have to re-save the `ssl.cnf` as 'read-only'](https://stackoverflow.com/a/51854668) for Docker to actually use the configs listed there.

 ## Alembic Database Revisions Management